Michelle Jaffé

-Michelle Jaffé is an American interdisciplinary artist, known for her immersive participatory installations combining sculpture, sound, and performative video.
+Michelle Jaffé is an American intermedia artist, known for her immersive participatory installations combining sculpture, sound, and performative video.
 Symbols, forms, and concepts in her work are often influenced by political, spiritual, and psychological themes.
 Prior to her career as an artist, Jaffé was notable in the New York City fashion scene for her hat and accessory designs.

 Early life and education

 Jaffé lived and was educated in Europe from ages fourteen to twenty-three.
 Her paternal grandparents lived in Shanghai and childhood exposure to both traditional Chinese and Japanese art had a significant influence on her visual sensibility and artistic development.

 In 1979, Jaffé earned a BA Honors in Fine Arts and French literature at the University of East Anglia in Norwich, England.
 She studied stone carving at the Sculpture Center School in 1991, sculpture at the New York Studio School in 1992, and sound at Harvestworks Digital Media in 2002, and Jewelry Design at Fashion Institute of Technology in New York in 1995.